lrspeiser/sigmagravity/README.md

 4. Compute $g_N = V_{\rm bar}^2/R$ at each radius
 5. Apply enhancement: $\Sigma = 1 + A_0 \cdot W(r) \cdot h(g_N)$ with $W(r) = r/(\xi + r)$, $\xi = R_d/(2\pi)$
 6. Predict: $V_{\rm pred} = V_{\rm bar} \times \sqrt{\Sigma}$

+**Bulge-dominated regions:** In bulge-dominated inner regions ($f_{\rm bulge} > 0.3$), observed kinematics may be partly pressure-supported ($v/\sigma < 1$) rather than pure circular rotation.
+We report SPARC residuals stratified by bulge fraction (SI §5a) and include a separate dispersion-supported validation for the Milky Way bulge (SI §5b).
+When computing overall SPARC metrics, we include all points but note that the circular-speed assumption may be less appropriate in bulge regions.

 ### B. Milky Way Sample